 The Lighting Facts Label

-You'll find a new label on lightbulb packages starting in 2012: the Lighting Facts label.
-The Federal Trade Commission is requiring the label on all lightbulb packages to help consumers easily compare energy-efficient lightbulbs.
+The Federal Trade Commission requires the Lighting Facts label on all light bulb packages to help consumers easily compare energy-efficient bulbs.
 The label includes:

 - Brightness, measured in lumens